awsdocs/aws-lambda-developer-guide/doc_source/with-mq.md

     "SourceAccessConfigurations": [
         {
             "Type": "BASIC_AUTH",
-            "URI": "arn:aws:secretsmanager:us-east-1:12345678901:secret:ExampleMQBrokerUserPassword-xPBMTt"
+            "URI": "arn:aws:secretsmanager:us-east-1:123456789012:secret:ExampleMQBrokerUserPassword-xPBMTt"
         }
     ]
 }
 ```

-Using the `[update\-event\-source\-mapping](https://docs.aws.amazon.com/cli/latest/reference/lambda/update-event-source-mapping.html)` command, you can configure additional options such as how batches are processed and to specify when to discard records that can't be processed\.
+Using the `[update\-event\-source\-mapping](https://docs.aws.amazon.com/cli/latest/reference/lambda/update-event-source-mapping.html)` command, you can configure additional options such as how Lambda processes batches and to specify when to discard records that cannot be processed\.
 The following example command updates an event source mapping to have a batch size of 2\.

 ```
 aws lambda update-event-source-mapping \